-By working with the teachers, Van Wassenhove learned three important ways to make observations less threatening:
+By working with the teachers, Van Wassenhove learned three important ways to make student teaching observations less threatening:

 - Asking open-ended questions.
 This allows teachers to reflect on their performance.